Ryan-L98/FRESHIE_API_DJANGO/README.md

 </details>

-##### Note: Only the author of the recipe is allowed to make changes to the recipe.
----
 Request method | API endpoint | Output
 --- | --- | ---
 `DELETE`| https://freshie-api.herokuapp.com/api/recipes/edit/1/ | Deletes the recipe with the recipe ID